2022 Airbnb Statistics: Usage, Demographics, and Revenue Growth

 How Many Employees Does Airbnb Have?

 As of 2020, Airbnb had 14,384 employees, including data scientists, software engineers, and developers.
-In 2018, Airbnb’s workforce was 47.6% female and 52.5% male.
+In 2020, Airbnb’s workforce was 54% female and 46% male.
 The majority of Airbnb’s staff in the United States are not from underrepresented populations.
+According to Airbnb statistics, an employee stays with Airbnb for an average of four years.

 Airbnb Statistics by Region